massimo-nocentini/microkanrenst/docs/_sources/the-little-prover.rst.txt

 The Little Prover
 =================

+Old Games, New Rules
+--------------------

 *Salutations.
 What are salutations?
 Salutations are a fancy way of saying hello or good morning.* Thank you, D. Friedman and C. Eastlung.

-Old Games, New Rules
---------------------

-It is a known fact that

 .. index::
    single: The Little Prover; 01.
 Old Games, New Rules: frame 06

 .. pharo:autocompiledmethod:: TheLittleProverTest>>#test_chapter_01_OldGamesNewRules_frame_06

-holds.
 On one hand,

 .. index::
    single: The Little Prover; 01.
 Old Games, New Rules: frame 11